Livelycobra/Hazardouspiggi/README.md

 #Rules and Etiquette For Plug.dj.

-• We allow all music genres under 6 minutes, yes even mash-ups and mixes!
-However, we focus more on EDM music and we want actual music so please, no parodies.
+• No songs over 6 minutes.

+• EDM only.

 • We DON'T allow swearing, or the use of racism/stereotypes.